This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-My name is Sarah Trenalone, and I (along with my blogging buddy Dana Sandonato from Killing Thyme) manage a Facebook group designed to be a Pescatarian support system.
+My name is Sarah Trenalone, and I (along with my blogging buddy Dana Sandonato from Killing Thyme) used to manage a Facebook group designed to be a Pescatarian support system.
 Over the years, we’ve noticed a few recurring things.

 Often (especially in January), people join our group, have decided to become pescatarian, and have no idea what that means or how to do it.

 Over and over again, we see questions like this: